Before, I climbed the corporate ladder. Now, I have a crystal business, selling crystals for a living.

 When you start a business, you are also deciding to change YOU.
 And that can be scary.

-There are a lot of challenging things about launching a business, but the hardest for me by FAR was adapting to this new identity change, one where I went from climbing the corporate ladder to entrepreneur.
-And not just any entrepreneur, but one that sold healing crystals.
-I’ll explain.
+There are a lot of challenging things about launching a business, but the hardest for me by FAR was adapting to this new identity change, one where I went from climbing the corporate ladder to becoming an entrepreneur.
+And not just any entrepreneur, but one that sells healing crystals online.

 My first “real” job was as a management consultant and, well, it gave me a lot of pride.
 It was fun to tell people about my well-known clients.
 It was fun to make good money.
 It was also fun to be employed doing something I was good at.
 But just because you’re good at something doesn’t mean you enjoy doing it.
 Soon I found myself in tears before work as I found the environment too unfriendly and unwelcoming.
 It was toxic and I had to go.

 Every so often I’d get a raise and I’d feel better in the short-term.
 But I started to come to terms with the idea that I would need to start something on my own to truly be free.
 So I thrashed around a bit and stopped and started some businesses.
 It’s hard to get out of a job you dislike when you’re always in a negative headspace.

 I even tried to remind myself of my goals by writing affirmations down on a piece a paper like all the self-help books told me to do.
 That is, until I accidentally left them on my desk and a co-worker spotted them.
 That was an eye-opening lesson, so I needed some way to remind myself to stay positive but in a passive way that left me no chance of being “found out.”

 I’d always thought myself to be a tough corporate-ladder-climber.
 Not some “positive thinking will solve everything!” person at your local coffee shop.
 Right?
 Right.
 So instead of writing down goals I began discreetly carrying crystals.